 Finally, in the implantation stage, the fertilized egg enters the uterus and makes contact with the uterine wall.
-If pregnancy does not occur, the uterine wall that is thickened for implantation of the fertilized egg sheds and the period begins.
+If pregnancy does not occur, the uterine wall thickens for implantation of the fertilized egg sheds, and the period begins.

 However, when the ovulation process cannot occur naturally, a fertility treatment such as IVF or IUI is recommended to the patient.
 OHSS is one of the side effects of these assisted reproductive technologies.

 What Are the Symptoms of Ovarian Hyperstimulation Syndrome?

 OHSS usually ranges from mild to moderate, and its severe cases are rare.
-The mild to moderate symptoms of the condition is temporary and will improve within a week; however, OHSS symptoms get worse in the case the pregnancy occurs and may last for several weeks.
+The mild to moderate symptoms of the condition is temporary and will improve within a week; however, OHSS symptoms get worse if the pregnancy occurs and may last for several weeks.

 Symptoms of mild to moderate OHSS after egg retrieval include: